-Policy No. 3357:15-13-31 Revised: 03/14/2015 Page 1 of 1 Revised: 05/29/2020
+Policy No. 3357:15-13-31 Page 1 of 1 Effective: 01/14/2013 Revised: 03/14/2015 Revised: 05/29/2020

 - (A) Instructors must complete all Learning Management System (LMS) training classes before utilizing the LMS in their course(s). - (B) Prior to teaching a Web-based course (Web 2, Web 3, Web 4), instructors must complete all current LMS training classes and the required course delivery training, which includes the expectations and best practices of teaching online at Stark State College. - (C) Prior to developing a Web-based course (Web 2, Web 3, or Web 4), instructors must complete the LMS training classes and the required course development training, which outline the Quality Matters standards as well as expectations and best practices of teaching online at Stark State College.